harry7557558/spirulae/home/index.md

 Features that may be implemented in the future (ordered approximately by priority):

- - Vectors and complex numbers
- - Automatic differentiation
+ - Vector support
- - More robust parsing for copy-paste equations
+ - More robust equation parsing
  - Mathematically-defined custom colors
  - More flexible viewport control
  - Variable sliders